dansal0807/Statitics-study/README.md

 ---------
 [En]

 This repository contains current statistics formulas used in Pandas for data analysis.
 Besides the notebook with the pandas usage, there's a cheat sheet in which the main formulas and other concepts are presented.
-Amon them, there are: descriptive statistical definitions, probability, central limity theorem, linear regression, ANOVA and others.
+Among them, there are: descriptive statistical definitions, probability, central limity theorem, linear regression, ANOVA and others.